 What is OSI Layer?
 It's Types

-The OSI (Open Systems Interconnection) model is a way of describing how different devices communicate with each other over a network.
-It’s is developed by the ISO.
+describing how different devices communicate with each other over a network.
+It’s

 The OSI model is used in the field of networking to provide a standardized way of understanding how devices communicate with each other in a network.
 The OSI model is divided into seven layers, each with its own specific set of functions.
 These layers are arranged in a hierarchical order, with each layer building on top of the one below it.
 The seven layers of the OSI model are: